 These are thin 3mm slices (1/8″) cut right from the whole skinless and boneless pork belly.
 You get 3 packs, each weighing 300g (0.6lbs) that's 900g (2lbs.) in total - this way you don't have to use them all at once.
 The pork belly is a very fatty cut of meat and can be found in many Southeast Asian cuisines.
 In the west, the pork belly is mainly processed into tasty bacon.
 A lot of Japanese stir fry dishes call for sliced pork belly, for example, Buta Shogayaki (pork belly with ginger and onions) or the famous yakisoba (stir fry noodles).

 100% real free-range and naturally raised pork from Hokkaido, Japan, probably the only place in Japan that has space for free-roaming animals.
-Happy as a pig in mud.
-Bathing in the nearby river during summer and playing around on the snowfields in winter - that's the happy life of the pigs on the family-owned El Paso Ranch in Hokkaido that are raised completely free-range in the Tokachi area.
 And when we say free range we mean the real deal free-range.
-Spring, summer, autumn and winter - 24 hours, all year free-roaming on 30 hectares (75 acres) of land.
-Read more about the farm below.
+Spring, summer, autumn and winter - 24 hours, all year free-roaming.
+The images below are actual photos of the farms.

 Free-range pork, in this case, pastured pork tastes different because it is different!
 The pigs are able to exercise freely and build natural muscles without the aid of growth promoters.
 They get to wander and forage with the herd and interact and do not suffer the same stress as intensively farmed pigs.
 Give it a try and taste the difference!
 Raising pigs free-range on open pastures is an extremely cost-intensive operation that makes free-range pork more expensive compared to conventional pork products.

-||Each pack weighs 300g (0.6lbs) = Total of 900g (2lbs)|
+|Weight||Each pack weighs 300g (0.6lbs) = Total of 900g (2lbs)|

 |Serves||Serves 4-6, depending on the recipe|

 |Shipping||Shipping and delivery is frozen|

 |Handling||Keep frozen below -18°C (0°F)|

 |Defrosting Time||In the fridge: approx. 24h

 In ice-water: approx. 1h

-||Frozen: see packaging label (usually more than 3 months)
+|Expiration||Frozen: see packaging label (usually more than 3 months)